Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_single.md

 <!--- New Site Installation: Single ISLE Environment --->

-_Expectations:  It may take at least a minimum of **4 - 6 hours or more** to read this documentation and complete this installation.
+_Expectations:  It may take at least **4 - 6 hours or more** to read this documentation and complete this installation.
 Please proceed slowly._

 This guide documents how an enduser can spin up and install a single ISLE / Islandora environment tailored to use only one unique domain / URL and one ISLE environment.